Mistmare

-Mistmare is a 2003 action role-playing game from Arxel Tribe set in an alternate medieval Europe.
+Mistmare is a 2003 action role-playing game co-developed by Arxel Tribe and Sinister Systems set in an alternate medieval Europe.
 It follows the adventures of a member of the Inquisition who is trying to stop the spread of a deadly magical fog that haunts the land.
 The game is known for its various bugs and high difficulty.
 It was one of only three games to receive a zero-star review in the Computer Gaming World magazine, along with Postal 2 and Dungeon Lords.